 How does the turn signal system work?

-On a basic system, as you would find on a motorcycle or most entry-level vehicles, the power comes from the battery, goes through a set of fuses providing power to the switch side of the turn signal relay.
-When the multi-function switch is triggered to turn the flasher lights on, it closes the circuit and the power can now go through the flasher relay, finally reach the turn signals, and turn them on.
+On a basic system, as you would find on a motorcycle or most entry-level vehicles, the power comes from the battery.
+It goes through a set of fuses providing power to the switch side of the turn signal relay.
+When the multi-function switch is triggered to turn the flasher lights on, it closes the circuit.
+The power can then go through the flasher relay, finally reach the turn signals, and turn them on.

 Pretty simple right?